Are you looking for the best laptops for architecture students? This is the article for you.

 Unfortunately, the hardware offered by Apple in iMacs and Macbooks, in addition to not being geared for use in professional environments, has exaggerated prices when compared to its PC counterparts.
 And indeed, Apple is very lacking in customizing the computer to suit your needs.

-Always consider that the price of a Mac includes design, a fantastic Retina monitor, the added value of the brand (which ensures greater resale to second-hand), the assistance and stability of the operating system, while for a PC there is to take into account the assembly and the time spent searching for the components at the best price.
+Always consider that the price of a Mac includes design, a fantastic Retina monitor, the added value of the brand (which ensures greater resale to second-hand), and the assistance and stability of the operating system, while for a PC there is to take into account the assembly and the time spent searching for the components at the best price.

 However, it is undeniable that a Mac is much more difficult to upgrade than a PC and that the range of hardware components offered by Apple is far too limited for the ever-changing needs of the architectural design industry.